✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 5. First two apps deploy free — No credit card required for initial Cloud Run deployments

-• Rapid prototyping — Need a working prototype in < 4 hours
+Rapid prototyping Need a working prototype in < 4 hours

-• ** Weekend MVP builds** — See my AI Studio → Antigravity weekend SOP for the full playbook
+Weekend MVP builds See my AI Studio → Antigravity weekend SOP for the full playbook

-Stick with Cursor/Antigravity CLI when:
+I stick with Cursor/Antigravity CLI when:

-• Complex local development — Heavy Docker, custom databases, local services
+Complex local development Heavy Docker, custom databases, local services

-• Existing codebase — Extending a mature project
+Existing codebase Extending a mature project

-The Decision Rule #
+My Decision Rule #

-For any new project, ask: "Does this need to touch Google Workspace data or ship a working URL in under a day?"
+For any new project, I ask: "Does this need to touch Google Workspace data or ship a working URL in under a day?"

-If yes → Start in AI Studio.
+Yes Start in AI Studio.
 Export to Antigravity at Day 2 for hardening.

 Action 5: Get on the WebMCP Origin Trial in Chrome 149 #